glae/garelaplusproche.fr/README.md

 # Gare la plus proche

-Find the nearest train station from the french train network (SNCF).
+Find the nearest train station from the train network in France (SNCF).

 Available on: http://www.garelaplusproche.fr